elikos/elikos_roomba/README.md

       and no serial communication *from* the robot:
          1. no blue light on the USB connector of the USB-to-serial cable; or
          2. no response when doing `cat /dev/ttyUSB0 115200`

+      Try:
+      1. Press the power button once.
+It should immediately connect.
+      2. If that still doesn't work, force the roomba to reset.
 Remove the 4 screws and then remove the battery.
 Wait a couple seconds, then put it back in along with the screws.
 You should hear a little happy tune and serial communication should now work.

 * Can't run ROS or `roslaunch` `ca_tools joy_teleop` from another computer